top of page

 The Wizards' War

-After many experiments conducted by Omnathar using various warriors captured in his domains in the Castle of Darkness in Anathurilis, the Harz were created.
-The Harz, shortened from "Durpanharzum," were immortal beings with six arms.
-As abominations created from darkness, they were extensively used by Omnathar for missions beyond the realms of the Kingdom of Darkness and in fierce battles.
-During the Second Era of Anahkólion, the Harz terrorized the kingdoms wherever they went and struck fear into the warriors who faced them.
-There were no battles fought that the Harz did not win.
-Few possessed the skill and focus to confront the Harz, and almost none escaped with their lives.
-Many periods later, the Harz disappeared from the world and were forgotten.
-And when they resurfaced, they were no longer in Anathurilis but in Ernt-nador.
-There, they came to be known as Drokhus of Örhadhur, for reasons that will be explained in the period before the First Era of Ernt-nador.
+After many experiments by Omnathar with various warriors captured within his dominion at the Castle of Darkness in Anathurilis, the Harz were created.
+"Harz," an abbreviation of Durpanharzum, were immortal beings with six arms.
+As creations of the dark, they served Omnathar for missions beyond the realm of Darkness and in battles.
+During the Second Era of Anahkólion, the Harz struck terror into the hearts of warriors and the kingdoms they encountered, winning every battle they entered.
+Only a few possessed the skill and focus needed to confront a Harz, and even fewer escaped alive.
+Ages later, the Harz vanished and were forgotten by the world, only to resurface in Ernt-nador instead of Anathurilis.
+There, they became known as the Drokhus of Örhadhur, for reasons that would become clear in the time before Ernt-nador’s First Era.

 The Wizards' War